KIRAO is an independent fund management company that is accredited by the AMF.

 With more than 20 years of experience in the financial markets and a deep understanding of client demands, he joined Kirao in 2016 in order to develop the private client activities.

-After 13 years at BNP Paribas as head of economic research then as head of risks, he joined Kirao in 2018 to develop the private client activities.
+He joined Kirao in 2018 to develop the private client activities.

 Graduate from ENSAE and Sciences Po Paris, Crama Trouillot-du Boÿs has worked more than 15 years on the stock market and in structured financing.